 What is Revenue Cycle Management (RCM)?

 Managing the financial facets of a patient’s journey through the healthcare system is called revenue cycle management, or RCM.
-RCM starts as soon as a patient makes an appointment and continues through the process of collecting payments.
-Maximizing revenue generation and streamlining operations are the ultimate goals of RCM, ensuring that healthcare providers are paid on time and accurately for the services they provide.
+RCM and medical billing starts as soon as a patient makes an appointment and continues through the process of collecting payments.
+The purpose of RCM is to execute maximum revenue generation and facilitate the streamlining of operations while ensuring that healthcare providers are paid accurately and as quickly as possible for the services they provide.

-- Patient Registration: Collecting patient information, verifying insurance coverage, and determining financial responsibility.
+- Patient Registration: Gathering of patient information, insurance coverage verification, and determination of financial responsibility.

-- Charge Capture: Recording services rendered during a patient’s visit.
+- Charge Capture: Documenting the medical services performed during a patient visit.

 - Claim Submission: Preparing and submitting claims to insurance providers.